 2017 Music Monday Showcase Concert

-Music Monday celebrations expected to engage thousands of music makers In Canada’s largest simultaneous sing-along.
+Music Monday celebrations engage thousands of music makers In Canada’s largest simultaneous sing-along.

 - Cole Forrest

 Cole Forrest is an Ojibwe artist and spoken word poet based out of Nipissing First Nation in North Bay, Ontario.
 He strives to bring his understanding and compassion for arts to a level that is perpetual.
 By always seeking new horizons and pushing to be the best he can be, Cole is forever learning new techniques to hone his craft.
 A high school student of Chippewa Secondary School, he is involved with most art extra curricular activities, namely with both orchestral bands and theatrics.

 Cole has worked with Aanmitaagzi for several years on projects such as “Dances of Resistance”, “Ice Follies”, “Beneath Us”, and “Aanmitaagzi Summer Arts Program”.
 Cole has appeared in the short film “O-Getche Tahk”, and a stage performance of “Designer Genes”.
 Cole is the current Artistic co-coordinator of the Black Water Art Collective based out of the White Water Gallery in downtown North Bay.
 Cole is the current “Overall Artist of the Year” at his high school, and is proficient in dance, acting, music, and most notably, writing.

 Born in Winnipeg with proud Métis roots, siblings Alyssa, Conlin, Nicholas, and Danton perform Métis fiddle music passed down by their elders, while drawing on their diverse backgrounds in classical music, jazz and beyond.